 Eduction automatically returns matches using the source entity names, so you do not lose any information about which entity produced a match.
+For example, when you run Eduction and find matches for pii/address/all, Eduction reports matches for pii/address/gb or pii/address/fr rather than for the combined entity.

--1 <licensefile></licensefile> The file containing a valid license key for Eduction.
-If you do not specify a license key, edktool attempts to load the license licensekey.dat in its current working directory.
-You must specify the license parameter if your license is in a different location. -g <grammarfile></grammarfile> A comma-separated list of grammar files that contain the source entities to combine. -e <entity></entity> The definition for a combined entity, in the form: combined-name=source-name1,source-name2, If you want to create more than one combined entity you can use the -e parameter multiple times. -o <outputfile></outputfile> The output grammar file.
+If you do not specify a license key, edktool attempts to load the license licensekey. dat in its current working directory.
+You must specify the license parameter if your license is in a different location.

+-g <grammarfile> A comma-separated list of grammar files that contain the source entities to combine.

+-e <entity> The definition for a combined entity, in the form:

+combined-name=source-name1, source-name2,...

+If you want to create more than one combined entity you can use the -e parameter multiple times.

+-o <outputfile> The output grammar file.